jca02266/lha/README.md

 # Changes from the original

-The Autoconf version of LHa for UNIX has been modified based on the LHa for UNIX ver1.14i <http://www2m.biglobe.ne.jp/~dolphin/lha/lha.htm>
+The Autoconf version of the LHa for UNIX has been modified based on the LHa for UNIX ver1.14i <http://www2m.biglobe.ne.jp/~dolphin/lha/lha.htm>

 The main changes are listed below.

-### -lh6-, -lh7- methods
+## -lh6-, -lh7- methods

-In the original LHa for UNIX 1.14i, if you compile without defining SUPPORT_LH7 it was not possible to archive with -lh6- and -lh7- methods.
+In the original LHa for UNIX 1.14i, if you compile without defining the `SUPPORT_LH7` macro, it was not possible to archive with `-lh6-` and `-lh7-` methods.
-This is not a problem, but when SUPPORT_LH7 is defined, the -lh7- method is created by default.
+This is not a problem, but when the `SUPPORT_LH7` is defined, the `-lh7-` method is created by default.
 So, to make it more flexible for lha users to choose these methods:
-* SUPPORT_LH7 should always be defined.
+* `SUPPORT_LH7` should always be defined.
 * default archive method can be specified with the configure option `--with-default-method=[567]`.
-The default method for archives created by default can be specified with the configure option --with-default-method=[567].

-The default value of this option is `-lh5-`.
-The command line option of lha, `-o6` or `-o7` options can create `-lh6-` or `-lh7-` archives at using time, and the configure option can change the default behavior.
+The default value of this configure option is `-lh5-`.
+The command line option of lha, `-o6` or `-o7` options can create `-lh6-` or `-lh7-` archives at using time, and the configure option can change the default method.

-## Japanese Kanji file names in the archive
+## Filename encoding in the archive

-The original LHa for UNIX 1.14i is careless about Japanese Kanji character codes of file names in archives.
+The original LHa for UNIX 1.14i is careless about encoding of filenames in archives.

-Even when MULTIBYTE_CHAR is defined at compile time, it does not convert between Kanji code in the archive and the system Kanji code.
+Even when the `MULTIBYTE_CHAR` macro is defined at compile time, it does not convert encoding between filenames in the archive and the system filename.

-In the autoconf version, the configure option `--enable-multibyte-filename` allows the use of Kanji file names, and treats the Kanji code of file names stored in the archive as fixed to Japanese Shift JIS (it is specs of LHA).
+In the autoconf version, the configure option `--enable-multibyte-filename` allows the use of Japanese Kanji filename. it considers encoding of filenames stored in the archive as fixed to Japanese Shift JIS (it is specs of LHA).

-The value of `--enable-multibyte-filename` is specifying the Kanji code of the system filename.
+The value of `--enable-multibyte-filename` is specifying Japanese Kanji character encoding of the system filename.
 These are follows:

 ```
 --enable-multibyte-filename=sjis
-      system's Kanji code as Shift_JIS.
+      Specifies filename encoding of the system as Shift_JIS.

 --enable-multibyte-filename=euc
-      system's Kanji code as EUC-JP.
+      Specifies filename encoding of the system as EUC-JP.

 --enable-multibyte-filename=utf8
-      system's Kanji code as UTF-8.
+      Specifies filename encoding of the system as UTF-8.

 --enable-multibyte-filename=auto (yes or omit value)
-      Automatically determine the system's kanji code.
+      Automatically determine the filename encoding of the system.
       Automatic currently means:
         Shift_JIS: for Cygwin, MinGW and HP-UX environment
         UTF-8: the environment that the iconv is available
         EUC-JP: otherwise

 --enable-multibyte-filename=no
 --disable-multibyte-filename
       Disables multibyte support for filenames.